ncont021/DeepDriveIoT/README.md

 # ![37](DPIoT/Node-RED-overview.png)

 ## Mosquito Broker
-In an MQTT protocol the broker is responsible for receving, filtering, and then decidng who is responsible for pbuilching messages to subscribe clinets.
+In an MQTT protocol the broker is responsible for receiving, filtering, and then deciding who is responsible for publishing messages to subscribe clients.
 Mosquitto is one broker that is installed in the Raspberry Pi.
 # ![38](DPIoT/Installing-and-Testing-MQTT-Broker-on-Raspberry-Pi-for-IoT-Communication.png)

 ### Installing Mosquitto Broker